How to Become a Concurrent Enrollment Teacher:

 Thank you for your interest in Concurrent Enrollment at Minnesota State Mankato.
 All Concurrent Enrollment teachers are required to have a completed Master’s degree.
 Some academic departments on campus prefer you have Master’s degree in the content area you would like to teach in and other departments will accept a more general Master’s degree based on your teaching and other educational experiences.

-We encourage you to submit a High School Teacher Application (DOC) or High School Teacher Application (PDF).
+We encourage you to submit a High School Teacher Application (PDF).
 The application process is quite simple.
 Please be sure to fill out the application completely and include copies of your resume, undergraduate and graduate transcripts.
 Unofficial transcripts are acceptable.
 Once your application is received, it will be forwarded directly to the department relative to the course or courses you would like to teach.
 The department will review your application and make a decision, generally within a few weeks.
 The Assistant Director for Concurrent Enrollment will contact you as soon as a decision has been made.
 If you have any questions regarding the new teacher application process, please contact the Assistant Director for Concurrent Enrollment.

 What to Expect from Minnesota State Mankato: